khushijha-kj/File_System_Simulator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👩‍💻 Author
+## 👩‍💻 Contributors

 - Khushi Kumari Jha
+- Divyanshi Rasotia
+- Bhawna Bisht
+- Shambhavee Shukla

 ---

-Feel free to [open an issue](https://github.com/yourusername/file-system-simulator/issues) if you have questions or suggestions!
+Feel free to [open an issue](https://github.com/khushijha-kj/file-system-simulator/issues) if you have questions or suggestions!